josh900/scaled_menu/Untitled-1.md

 I am trying to do this because my website when displayed on a firestick in webview the site is scaled up or zoomed in in some way.
 The scaling solution we've created works, but it's scaling in a weird way, or the layout is weird, in a way where now the text is smaller, but the columns are spaced out in a weird way.
 You can see in the attached images where the first one is what it should look like and then the second image, what it actually looks like on screen.
-Is there another way we can scale, or is it some other issue that could be resolved with css?

 it works fine on my browser and any others, it is only happening in fireos android webview, which indicates its some type of scalling or zooming fireos android webview is doing.
 I need a way to apply some styling or modifications to my iframe to negate these effects. please come up with ome potential solutions.
 I've also heard there is a specific meta tag for Android WebView (target-densitydpi=device-dpi) that can help control scaling.